Light Blaster initial thoughts

 The downside to the Light Blaster is the price.
 Starting at $100 for what people would consider a simple plastic shell with a lens mounting ring, the Blaster has a few other accessories that will drive the price up.
 Fortunately (or unfortunately depending on what side of the coin your personal philosophy is on) there is a less expensive clone version of the Blaster made in China by Hpsum.
 At about $60 it's still pricey but a $40 savings is $40 that can go to something else.

 There are also plenty of used lenses on the market that can be purchased for pennies on the dollar for this.
 The unit itself comes standard with a Canon mount.
-For Nikon user, they do sell an adaptor ring.
-Might as well forego the adaptor and buy a cheap used Canon lens dedicated to the projector.
+For Nikon user, they do sell an adapter ring.
+Might as well forego the adapter and buy a cheap used Canon lens dedicated to the projector.

 Even more obviously, you also have to have some kind of slide to project through this.
 Light Blaster sells gobos and slides in add on kits but the designer in me likes the idea of making my own.
 I'll be discussing that in a more detailed article later.